Teaching the writing process? I model the entire concept for my students.

 4. Editing methods:

 - As a class, students develop criteria for proofreading.
 The large umbrella for criteria can focus on focus, support, organization, or conventions, all or some.
 This manner works well for struggling writers because then everyone can focus on one aspect.
 Classes who write well can focus on all of them.
-Students can check each other’s work and their own.
+Small groups can check each other’s work and their own.

 - We proofread as a class.
 This works well with a close-knit class, one that is willing to participate and share writing samples.
 Students volunteer sentences they need help reworking, or read a section of their papers that need reformed.

 Looking for more writing process activities?
-This blog post is entirely dedicated to making student editing meaningful.
+This blog post is entirely dedicated to making student editing meaningful.Â

 5. Publication methods:

-For high school students, this typically includes printing and submitting.
+For high school students, this typically includes printing or submitting.
 It can also include presenting part of the paper to practice speaking skills or turning some of the information into a power-point.
 Sometimes, I ask students to print their papers and display them on a bulletin board.
 I will make a simple display and invite them to share their papers.
 That way, I am not in charge of this final stage of the writing process, and students don’t need to share if they do not feel like doing so.

 With my middle school students, I’ve found they really enjoy turning their writing into artistic endeavors.
 For instance, they can add pictures or graphics to a poster that help emphasize and explain their writing.
 I have also made a digital portfolio using Google Slides and shared it with the class.
+(You can export the Slides as a PDF and share with families as well.)
+Finally, invite administrators or other teachers into your room for young authors to present.

 Looking for more writing process activities?
-This blog post is entirely dedicated to publishing student work.
+This blog post is entirely dedicated to publishing student work.Â

-These ideas cover how I teach the writing process in my English language arts classroom.
 Do you have any other tips to offer?
-Other ideas to incorporate with the writing process?
+Other ideas to incorporate?